-The helper operation can be evaluated in the Console view, after closing and reopening, by selecting book b2 and typing isAvailable() for execution.
+The helper operation can be evaluated in the Console view by selecting book b2 and typing isAvailable() for execution.
+(It is no longer necessary to close and reopen the Console after a metamodel change.)

 We will now add further helpers and constraints to enforce an at most two loans per member policy and to require loans to be unique.